 Raspbian Jessie with the Pixel Desktop operating system was chosen as the platform to install on these Raspberry Pis.
 The January 2017 release was installed on the master Pi and one slave node.
 Once the slave node was up and running, the SD card of the slave was cloned to all the other SD cards and then subsequently had each of their /etc/hostname and /etc/hosts files modified to have unique names. dnsmasq was installed on the master Pi so it could act as both a DNS and DHCP server.

 I managed to break one of the SD cards during the installation process, so I donated one of my 32GB Samsung EVO SD cards for use in the master Pi, letting the previous 8GB SD card act as a replacement in one of the slaves.

 Hooking it up at IBM

 We installed the system into the rack-mount server cabinet, plugged in the HDMI cables, turned the system on and …

-Some configuration was required to make some of the screens rotate 90 degrees as that is how the screens are installed in the video wall, and to set the resolution to Full HD (1920 x 1080), but other than that, it all worked flawlessly.
+Some configuration was required to make four of the screens rotate at 90 degrees, as that is how they were installed in the video wall, and to set the resolution to Full HD (1920 x 1080), but other than that, it all worked flawlessly.
 Toby modified the devices so the IBM Research Lab logo displays as the splash screen while Pixel Desktop boots up as well as setting the backgrounds to show the IBM Research logo.
 He also reconfigured the Pis naming conventions and IP’s according to which screen each one displayed on.
 So “slave01” would display on screen 1, “slave02” on screen 2, and so on.

 I felt this was a project that really pushed me to do the best work I could possibly do, even though I had never attempted anything at this scale before.
 I’d like to thank Toby Kurien for his assistance and patience during the making of this system.